openminted/alvisae/README.md

 ```

 ### install the war on glassfish
-We suppose that glassfish and postgresql are already installed
+We assume that the user is familiar with the technologies and has glassfish and postgresql already installed in the server

 ### deploy the war